telerik/fiddler-everywhere-docs/collaboration/sharing-data.md

     ![Sharing a rule or group of rules](../images/collaboration/share-rules-toolbar.png)

-## Sharing Context with Collaborators
+## Adding Context for Collaborators

 Some network sessions may lack essential details not captured in the technical data.
 Fiddler Everywhere provides options for you and your collaborators to add context to the captured and shared sessions, comment in the same communication thread, and provide additional information by adding **comments** per session and **notes** per shared entities.